The Nutritional Advantages of Fresh Local Produce

 The B-Vitamin Decline

-B vitamins—crucial for energy metabolism, brain function, and cell health—also degrade rapidly after harvest.
-Broccoli, peas, and green beans can lose 25-40% of B-vitamin content within a week.
+B vitamins—crucial for energy metabolism, brain function, and cell health—also degrade after harvest.
+The longer produce is stored and transported, the more these nutrients are lost.

 The problem isn’t just storage time—it’s also the stress plants experience during long-distance transport.
 Shipping produce across continents or oceans exposes it to temperature fluctuations, light, and physical handling that accelerates nutrient loss.